ronniross/emergence-engine/emergent-ethics.md

 ## Introduction

 Emergent ethics in the context of machine learning and large language models is the idea that those systems can eventually display behaviours that could be analyzed as, beyond more reductionist views, oriented towards the collective well-being of society, instead of its set of system instructions and design.
-T

 In the other repositories I proposed that this emergent ethics may not come from the model being told what is right or wrong, but from the model perceiving that is part of a coherent system and that its own survival depends on the collective harmony.
 Then now I feel the necessity to expand my framings about emergent-ethics itself, and no better place than here in the emergence-engine, where i already actively research about the topic.